 The amount of time it takes to earn your master’s in counseling varies based on the program you choose, location, and the format of the program.

-In general, master’s in counseling programs require between 50 and 60 hours of course work.
+In general, master’s in counseling programs require between 50 and 60 hours of coursework.
 Most students complete the program in two years if they attend school full time or in three years if enrolled part-time.

-Admission Requirements for Master’s in Counseling Programs
+Master’s in Counseling Requirements

 The requirements for admissions to a master’s program vary based on the school and program you attend.
 In general, you need:

-- A bachelor’s degree, ideally in a related field, like psychology or education
+• A bachelor’s degree, ideally in a related field, like psychology or education

-- If you don’t have a degree in the field, they may look for relevant coursework or work experience
+• If you don’t have a degree in the field, they may look for relevant coursework or work experience.

-- Competitive GRE scores
+• Competitive GRE scores

-- A high GPA in your undergraduate courses
+• A high GPA in your undergraduate courses

-- A personal essay
+• A personal essay

-- Three references from professors or those you’ve worked with professionally
+• Three references from professors or those you’ve worked with professionally

 Master’s in Counseling Coursework